How to Teach Kids to Read with Phonics

 Teaching children to read with phonics means not only teaching them the decoding skills needed to look at a word and pronounce it correctly but also giving them the skills to know what to do when they discover a new word.

-After a while, all of the phonics sounds will become automatic and your child will be able to read fluently.
+After a while, as children become more skilled readers, all of the phonics sounds will become automatic and your child will be able to read fluently.

 Children learn best when having fun.
 No matter what you are teaching your child, if you make it fun, they will retain the information you are teaching them more effectively.
 Turn learning into a game and make it fun.